 For a general discussion on the pathology of these tumours please refer to the generic article pertaining to paragangliomas.

 CT is most useful at assessing the bony margins of the tumour, which are typically irregularly eroded with a moth-eaten pattern.
 Eventually as the tumour enlarges the jugular spine is eroded and the mass extends into the middle ear, as well as inferiorly into the infratemporal fossa.
 CT is excellent at assessing the integrity of the ossicles and bony labyrinth 3.
+Also erosion of the caroticojugular spine between the carotid canal and jugular fossa may be present (Phelp sign).

 - T1: low signal 3